Paul and his wife and are "superhosts" in Florida who also use Airbnb when traveling as guests.

 For those who are unaware, Airbnb is a web-based company that brings together people who are looking to rent out lodgings with people who are looking for somewhere to stay.
-The lodgings can be anything from a room in a house to an entire property or even something as exotic as a boathouse.
+The lodgings can vary, anything from a room in a regular house to an entire property, or even something more quirky or exotic, like a boathouse.

 My wife and I have been Airbnb hosts since 2015 and have been awarded "superhost" status by the site, but we also like to stay in Airbnb rentals when we go traveling around the USA and abroad.